vidulum/documentation/docs/resources/technical-glossary.md

 **Block Explorer**

 An application that allows a user to explore the different blocks on a blockchain.
 It has a record of all the transactions in each block and is often made public to increase blockchain visibility and transparency.
-Here are our explorers: [Crypto.org Chain Explorer](https://crypto.org/explorer/) and [Croeseid Testnet Explorer](https://crypto.org/explorer/croeseid4/).
+Here are our explorers: [Vidulum Chain Explorer](https://Vidulum/explorer/) and [Croeseid Testnet Explorer](https://Vidulum/explorer/croeseid4/).

 **Bonded (staking state)**